hyperledger-solang/solang/docs/language.rst

 Solidity Source File Structure
 ------------------------------

-A solidity file may have multiple contracts in them.
+A Solidity source file may have multiple contracts in them.
 A contract is defined with the ``contract`` keyword, following by the contract name and then the definition of the contract in curly braces ``{ }``.
 Multiple contracts maybe defined in one solidity source file.
 The name of the contract does not have to match the name of the file, although it this might be convenient.